 QUESTION: One of our board members inspected our roofers with a drone and filmed them.
 Is it legal to film a contractor without his agreement?
 Do we need board approval to have a drone flying above the HOA?

 ANSWER: Yes, you need approval both from the board of directors and the Federal Aviation Administration (FAA).

 Business Purposes.
 FAA policy specifically excludes the use of unmanned aircraft systems for business purposes.
 (72 FR at 6690.)
 Business purposes are not limited to for-profit companies but would apply to non-profit associations as well.
-I know it seems silly but that means a board member flying his drone to document roof work for the association should get a section 333 exemption
+I know it seems silly but that means a board member flying his drone to document roof work for the association should apply for an exemption.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.